fcostin/howto_ubuntu_multiple_full_disk_encryption/README.md

 ### install LUKS container in the second drive

-In the following, replace {sdx} with the name of your secondary drive.
+In the following, replace `{sdx}` with the name of your secondary drive.
+For example, when I did this, `{sdx}` was `sda1`.

-In the following, replace {sdx_uuid} with the uuid of your secondary drive. discover this via `sudo blkid`.
-The value you want is the UUID of `/dev/{sdx}`, not `dev/mapper/{sdx}_crypt`.
-Also, copy the UUID, not the PARTUUID.
+As part of this setup you will be prompted for a passphrase.
+This is the *new* passphrase to use when encrypting the secondary drive. hint: consider using the same passphrase for both drives, unless you have high level of belief in your ability to remember passphrases.

 ```
 sudo cryptsetup -y -v luksFormat /dev/{sdx}